Student Philanthropy Program

 As a central priority of the E2E Campaign, The Clarkson Fund delivers immediate results and enhanced possibilities for today’s students.
 E2E is our practical formula for forward progress at Clarkson, and The Clarkson Fund is how you can help today!

-If you would like more information about the senior gift, please contact one of the senior class officers or Kara St. John, Assistant Director of the Clarkson Fund.
+If you would like more information about the senior gift, please contact one of the senior class officers or Eric Mount, Assistant Director of the Clarkson Fund.
 You can also make your gift online today!

 Student Philanthropy Council